jgchoti/wikipedia-scraper/README.md

 - Cleans the text to remove footnotes and clutter
 - Stores everything in a JSON file
 - Keeps track of any broken or missing Wikipedia links

+### ✨ Extra Features (available in the `nice-to-have` branch)

+- An optional CSV export
+- Multiprocessing support to speed things up
+- Progress bar using `tqdm` library

+---

 ## 🛠 Tech